 Court Records are public records.
 These records include a case file containing a docket sheet and any filings and documents filed in the court case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the Jasper County Clerk of Court where the case was filed.

 Each state maintains records of their state citizen’s criminal past.
 These online databases are linked together so you are able to track criminal convictions from another state.
-Go to the Jasper County Courthouse and inquire, or check the website.
+Go to the Jasper County Courthouse and inquire in person, or you can check the website.
 It is helpful to know the county, and in the event that it was in a different state, you might have to pay for a more intensive search.

 A search of someone’s criminal history you can get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include: